binilinlquad/binilinlquad.github.io/_drafts/learning-duct-through-smallshop.md

 I use [Leinengen](https://leiningen.org/) to setup my project.
 I give name "smallshop" with goal to create simple online shop.
 1. lein new duct <project name>.
 Complete options look https://github.com/duct-framework/duct.
    It will produce basic skeleton for it.
 I add parameters:
-   a. +ataraxy : not sure what is right now, but it says router so I think will need it
+   a. +ataraxy : it is the router
-   b. +postgres : interfacing with database in production
+   b. +postgres : interfacing with database
    c. +site : smallshop is web so of course need it
    d. +sqlite : I am thinking to use it in development It becomes `lein new duct smallshop +ataraxy +postgres +site +sqlite`